stackhpc/ansible-slurm-appliance/ansible/roles/pulp_site/README.md

 ------------

 Requires Ark credentials.
 The VM you are deploying Pulp on must allow ingress on `pulp_site_port` and not be externally accessible (as the Pulp server's content is unauthenticated).
+Rocky Linux 9 has been tested as the target VM for deploying Pulp.

 Role Variables
 --------------